DHTMLX/docs-todolist/docs/overview.md

 ## What's next

 Once you have a short overview of To Do List you are ready to learn how to display the component on the page.
 Follow the directions given in the [How to start](how_to_start.md) article.
+If you build with an AI coding assistant, connect it to the live documentation through the [DHTMLX MCP server](guides/mcp-server.md).